rhymeswithmogul/aprs-weather-submit/README.md

 # aprs-weather-submit
 Not everyone has a fancy weather station with APRS connectivity built in.
 Maybe you're like me, and have an old-school thermometer and CoCoRaHS-approved rain gauge.
-This command-line app, written in classic K&R C, can compile on most Linux toolchains and will manually submit APRS 1.2.1-compliant weather information to the APRS-IS network.
+This command-line app, written in classic K&R C, can compile on most Linux toolchains (Windows support is in the works) and will manually submit APRS 1.2.1-compliant weather information to the APRS-IS network.

 ## Help
 Anyone can use this app to create [an APRS packet](http://www.aprs.org/doc/APRS101.PDF).
 However, to send it to the APRS-IS network, you must have an account on an APRS-IS IGate server, as well as an amateur radio license or CWOP identifier (more on that below).